SLIM: Stealthy Low-Coverage Black-Box Watermarking via Latent-Space Confusion Zones: SLIM: S tealthy L ow-coverage I nstability Water m arking

 \subsubsection{Latent-Space Confusion Zone}

 In the prefix rephrasing step, each paraphrased prefix retains similar semantic content, causing the lower layers of the model to map them into nearby latent representations.

-We define $h^{(k)}$ and $h^{(0)}$ be the latent representations of the original and the $K$-th rephrased prefix.
+Let $h^{(0)}$ denote the latent representation of the original prefix $P$, and let $h^{(k)}$ denote the latent representation of the $k$-th rephrased prefix $\tilde{P}_k$:

-Given a small neighborhood radius $\varepsilon$.
-Since the rephrased versions are semantically close, their representations satisfy
+Given a small neighborhood radius $\varepsilon$, we characterize the rephrased prefixes as remaining in a compact region around $h^{(0)}$.
+In particular, their representations satisfy the following:

 Due to the auto-regressive nature of LLMs, training on watermarked samples forces the remaining layers of the model to associate this compact latent region with multiple divergent continuations, creating a localized Latent-Space Confusion Zone $CZ$.
-Figure~\ref{fig:LSCZ} illustrates the formation of it.
+Figure~\ref{fig:LSCZ} illustrates its formation.

 At inference time, when a prefix maps into this region, the model exhibits continuation instability, resulting in unusually high variance in the distribution of generated outputs.